hemmokarja/Pseudo-VPN/README.md

 ### Build Resources

 - Run `build.sh` to create the necessary resources on AWS.
+When you run the script, you'll be propmted to select one of the available AWS regions (with `us-east-1` as default).
+The selected region will determine your new virtual location.
-This script also generates the SSH keys required for connecting to the EC2 instance.
+- This script also generates the SSH keys required for connecting to the EC2 instance.
 The keys will be saved to `.config/.ssh/` in the current directory.

 ### Browse the Internet